Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/index.md

 $$
 </div>

-with a linear ramp reactivity of the form
+with a linear ramp reactivity given by

 <div style="background:#f7f7f7; padding:15px; border-left:4px solid #4a90e2; border-radius:6px; margin:20px 0;">
 $$
-\rho(t) = a t + b, \quad a>0,
+\rho(t) = a t + b, \quad a>0.
 $$
 </div>

+The analytical solution is obtained using the Modified Integral Method (MIM).

+### Content

-Using the Modified Integral Method (MIM).
-The corresponding Python 3 codes implement:
+The corresponding Python 3 codes included in the present repository are:

 - An analytical representation of the neutron density $$n(t)$$ using SciPy/NumPy libraries,
 - An analytical representation of the neutron density $$n(t)$$ using the mpmath library with 32-digit precision by default.